Dr. Anu Bajaj FAQs

 What is recovery like after labiaplasty?

-Recovery usually includes swelling, tenderness, and the need to avoid friction-heavy activities while healing progresses.
-Many patients can return to normal routines within a short period, although strenuous activity may require more time.
+Recovery usually includes swelling, tenderness, and the need to avoid friction-heavy activities (cycling, horse-back riding, etc) while healing progresses.
+Many patients can return to normal routines within a 24-48 hours, although strenuous activity (such as running) may require more time.
+Following a labiaplasty, we recommend that you avoid sexual activity for six weeks.

 Who may be a good candidate for labiaplasty?

-A good candidate is usually someone in good health who is bothered by discomfort, irritation, or cosmetic concerns related to the labia.
+A good candidate is usually someone in good health who is bothered by discomfort, irritation, or cosmetic concerns related to the labia and has realistic expectations.
 Patients often feel most ready when the concern is affecting daily comfort or confidence rather than being only an occasional annoyance.

 How can I prepare for a labiaplasty consultation and recovery?